2015 FIA World Endurance Championship: LMGTE Am

-The field in LMGTE Am features teams which have experience in the WEC.
-Aston Martin Racing retains their two-car entry, with Paul Dalla Lana and Pedro Lamy's car joined by newcomer Mathias Lauda, and Roald Goethe and Stuart Hall returning to the series for the first time since 2013, adding former FIA GT3 European Champion Francesco Castellacci.
-AF Corse also remains in the category, downgrading from a two-car entry to a single car for 2015.
-François Perrodo and Emmanuel Collard move from the departed Prospeed Competition Porsche team to campaign AF Corse's Ferrari alongside Rui Águas.
-Proton Racing keeps their entry with Christian Ried, Klaus Bachler, and Khaled Al Qubaisi, while a second Porsche is added to the squad for actor Patrick Dempsey alongside Porsche factory driver Patrick Long and Marco Seefried.
-SMP Racing remains in the championship despite not defending their LMP2 championship titles.
-Viktor Shaytar moves from the LMP2 program to the team's Ferrari while being joined by newcomer to the series Aleksey Basov and Ferrari factory driver Andrea Bertolini.
-2012 LMGTE Am Teams' champions Larbre Compétition return to the series for the first time since 2013, campaigning the first customer Chevrolet Corvette C7.R.
-Gianluca Roda and Paolo Ruberti join the team after 8 Star Motorsports did not return to the series along with 2014 LMGTE Am Drivers' champion Kristian Poulsen.
+The field in LMGTE Am featured teams which had experience in the WEC.
+Aston Martin Racing retained their two-car entry, with Paul Dalla Lana and Pedro Lamy's car joined by newcomer Mathias Lauda, and Roald Goethe and Stuart Hall returned to the series for the first time since 2013, adding former FIA GT3 European Champion Francesco Castellacci.
+AF Corse also remained in the category, downgrading from a two-car entry to a single car for 2015.
+François Perrodo and Emmanuel Collard moved from the departed Prospeed Competition Porsche team to campaign AF Corse's Ferrari alongside Rui Águas.
+Proton Racing kept their entry with Christian Ried, Klaus Bachler, and Khaled Al Qubaisi, while a second Porsche was added to the squad for actor Patrick Dempsey alongside Porsche factory driver Patrick Long and Marco Seefried.
+SMP Racing remained in the championship despite not defending their LMP2 championship titles.
+Viktor Shaytar moved from the LMP2 program to the team's Ferrari while being joined by newcomer to the series Aleksey Basov and Ferrari factory driver Andrea Bertolini.
+2012 LMGTE Am Teams' champions Larbre Compétition returned to the series for the first time since 2013, campaigning the first customer Chevrolet Corvette C7.R.
+Gianluca Roda and Paolo Ruberti joined the team after 8 Star Motorsports did not return to the series along with 2014 LMGTE Am Drivers' champion Kristian Poulsen.